HCL Samuday is an outcome of HCL's commitment to uplift rural India.

 HCL Samuday is trying to ensure that all marginal households have an alternate source of income.
 This is being done by (1) strengthening existing supply chain of agri-allied income generating activities – Dairy, Poultry, Goat farming, Fishery, Vermicomposting, Cuniculture, etc.; (2) strengthening women institutions: mobilizing, strengthening and federating community institutions and then linking them with financial institutions & economic activities; (3) establishing individual and group based business enterprises at local level for sustained employment, supported by financial and market resources; and (4) skill upgradation of youth to ensure sustained wage or self-employment.

-Under the WASH vertical, HCL Samuday works to ensure completely clean villages with access to clean drinking water for everyone.
-The focus here is on addressing both infrastructure and behaviour change related issues.
+Addressing the basic human needs of safe drinking water, sanitation and good hygiene, HCL Samuday aims to ensure completely clean villages with access to clean drinking water for everyone.
+The focus here is on taking care of both infrastructure and behaviour change related issues.